Aren't marketing tools supposed to help drive traffic?

 Why?
 Because marketing funnels are a false view of reality.
 Marketing more closely resembles a multi-dimensional spider web (aka the Internet) that is extremely complex, interconnected and is always changing from moment to moment - much like the human brain.

-To solve this an Artificial Intelligence Marketing (AIM) Platform is required to unwind the best opportunities that we as humans cannot see.
 Most of us would believe that hundreds of sites impact our business.
-When in the real world, it is literally tens of thousands.
+But in reality, it is tens of thousands.

 DemandJump provides marketers with specific insights and recommendations to uncover the best sources for revenue growth, outmaneuver your competition, and stay ahead of the constantly changing market.
 Think of it as “Artificial Intelligence meets Actionable Intelligence” - AI Meets AI.For more information on DemandJump, follow this link.